PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/04a-update-service-model-background-services.md

 ### 4a.1 - Queued Background Services

-If the service includes a Queued Background Service, make the property "Use Worker" is true and the property "Worker" points to the correct background worker.
+If the service includes a Queued Background Service, make sure that the property "Use Worker" is true and the property "Worker" points to the correct background worker.

 ### 4a.2 - Timed Background Services

-If the service includes a Timed Background Service, make the property "Use Worker" is true and the property "Worker" points to the correct background worker.
+If the service includes a Timed Background Service, make sure that the property "Use Worker" is true and the property "Worker" points to the correct background worker.

 ## Next